agfoes/611-proj/README.md

 make clean
 ```

-To view the final report as an html file, execute the following command in the RStudio terminal:
+To view the final report as an html file, execute the following commands in the RStudio terminal:
 ```
+make clean
 make report
 ```